parksubin1313/MPTermProject/README.md

 ## Motivation
 It is said that the energy wasted by food waste is very high. <br>
-I found that the proportion of food thrown away after the expiration date was high among food waste, and my group thought it would be good to create a service that manages the expiration date of products in the refrigerator. <br>
+We found that the proportion of food thrown away after the expiration date was high among food waste, and my group thought it would be good to create a service that manages the expiration date of products in the refrigerator. <br>
 Through this service function, not only food waste can be reduced but also inefficient product consumption can be reduced through expiration date management.

+## Our Goal
+**Minimize food waste** from home through refrigerator management In particular, we would like to help **a person living alone** who have difficulty in managing food through the food sharing function

 ## Contents
 ### 1. Refrigerator